 Sports for Special Needs Kids

-The Buddy League was founded to provide recreational opportunities for children with special needs who would ordinarily be excluded in 2002.
-The league currently is providing Baseball and hopes to branch into Basketball.
+The Buddy League was founded in 2002 to provide recreational opportunities for children with special needs who would ordinarily be excluded.
+The league currently is providing Baseball.
 This league is unique in that it allows the children to learn about sports and the fundamentals alongside their non-disabled peer buddies.
 Team sports provide opportunities for building social skills, self esteem, and peer relationships.
 The players are not the only ones who win here.
 The "Buddies" learn just as much.
 They see enthusiasm, determination, tolerance, joy, and unconditional love at every Buddy event.
 There are no games protested here.
 There is no rivalry here.
 If you need a high five, a kiss, or a hug at homeplate, you'll find it here.
 Everyone involved wins here.

 The Buddy League is provided at minimal cost to families.
 We are The Buddy League and All are welcome here.

 The Buddy League will match one or more buddies with each special needs player where needed.
 Buddies should be aged 8 and older.

 This program offers buddies the opportunity to give valuable and rewarding time to another young, eager athlete.